Season 101 AuditionS

 Parking:

 Parking is free and located behind our building.
 This is a shared parking lot with the other buildings on Heritage Green.
 Parking can be tricky on the weekend, so please give yourself time.
-There is no need to take a ticket on the weekend as parking is free.
+There is no need to take a ticket on the weekend or after 5pm during the week as parking is free.

 Check-in: